 Imagine a chocolate mousse that’s so rich and creamy, soft and airy with a delicate kind of sweetness.
 Made from A V O C A D O.

-If you would tell me a few years ago that you can make a chocolate dessert from avocado I would have been a bit sceptical.
+If you would tell me a few years ago that you can make an amazing chocolate dessert from avocado, I would have been a bit sceptical.

-Well you can and not only that, you don’t taste a bit of the avocado in this recipe.
+Well you can and not only that, you don’t taste a bit of the avocado if you balance it out properly.

 I have a pro food tester living with me.
 Well he isn’t a real pro, he’d wish he was!

 When I asked him if he wanted to try my new chocolate mousse, I didn’t mention the avocado part.
-He loved the mousse and didn’t notice the avocado at all.
+He loved it and didn’t notice the avocado at all.

-This avocado chocolate mousse is not only delicious – it contains so many healthy ingredients that you can practically eat it as often as you like.
-Including for breakfast.
+This vegan avocado chocolate mousse is not only delicious, it contains so many healthy ingredients that you can practically eat it as often as you like.
+For example for breakfast.

-⋅ Cut the avocado in pieces and freeze it.
-I’ve tried making this mousse with fresh avocado as well and while I liked the taste, freezing it makes it so much creamier and richer.
+Cut the avocado in pieces and freeze it.
+I’ve tried making this mousse with fresh avocado as well and while I like the taste, freezing it makes it so much creamier and richer.

-⋅ Take the avocado pieces from the freezer and let them sit for 10 minutes before you blend them in the food processor or blender.
+Let the frozen avocado pieces sit for 10 minutes before you blend them in the food processor or blender.

-⋅ To get the creamiest coconut cream, put an unopened can of natural coconut cream in the fridge for a few hours (or if you remember it on time – preferably overnight)
+For the creamiest coconut cream, put an unopened can of natural coconut cream in the fridge for a few hours, preferably overnight.

-This will separate the cream from the coconut water and make the coconut cream concentration very thick.
+This will separate the cream from the water and will leave you with a very thick, concentrated coconut cream.

-Scoop out the coconut cream and put the coconut water aside.
-You can use it later to make a smoothie.
+Scoop out the coconut cream and put the water aside.
+You can use it for a smoothie or a different recipe.

-⋅ Mix the coconut cream with the avocado.
-Add cacao powder, maple syrup, vanilla extract and a pinch of sea salt or himalaya salt to bring out the flavor.
-Make sure it’s all equally blended.
+Mix the coconut cream with the avocado.
+Add cacao powder, maple syrup, vanilla extract and a pinch of sea salt or himalaya salt.

-Serve the avocado chocolate mousse topped with some fresh fruit and mint leaves (optional).
+Serve the chocolate mousse topped with some fresh fruit and mint leaves (optional).
 Enjoy!